About Drone Scene

 Map Layers - Ground Overlays

-The list below provides an explanation of which information is included (and excluded) in each layer.
+The list below provides an explanation of which information is included and excluded in each layer.

 Locations

-The Crown Estate Foreshore and Estuary
+Foreshore and Estuary

 The Crown Estate grant permission for drone flights taking place on Crown Estate foreshore.
 The foreshore is defined as the land between mean high water and mean low water.